 Imagine you’re a female Wood Frog.
-You’ve spent the winter virtually frozen (sort of like Austin Powers or Ted Williams) in the woods under the leaf litter.
-But unlike Ted, you get to come back to life in the spring— not for baseball but to hop to a pond to meet some males, to fulfill your genetic destiny and produce a new generation of Wood Frogs.
+You’ve spent the winter virtually frozen in the woods under the leaf litter.
+Now you get to come back to life — to get yourself to a pond to meet some males, to fulfill your genetic destiny and produce a new generation of Wood Frogs.

 When you arrive to pond, your abdomen swollen with eggs, you might encounter a single male.
 He’ll maneuver behind you and, to put it kindly, grab you for a long hug, during which you’ll lay your eggs and he’ll fertilize them externally as they emerge.